Some of my friends find these to be cynical and unhopeful times. Imagine that.

 - Extreme defensive shifts are damaging major league baseball.
 That one’s only a concern of mine.
 My friends are not really bothered by this.

 These are disturbing signs.
 I join my friends in worrying about where this all might be heading.

 But I don’t think it’s the end of times.

 They’re just different times.

-Tonight’s flick is Ingmar Bergman’s WILD STRAWBERRIES.
-In it an old professor leans out his nocturnal window to receive professions of affection from three young people as they leave him to live their lives.
-He then lies down to dream of his parents waving their affection for him as they live their lives.
+Tonight’s flick is Ingmar Bergman’s Wild Strawberries.
+In it, an aged professor leans out his nocturnal window to receive professions of affection from three young people as they leave him to live their lives in the future.
+He then lies down to dream of his parents waving their affection for him as they live their lives in the past.
 He is blissfully nestled in these generational boundaries.

 I think that’s relevant…and soothing.

 They’re just different times.
 I’m OK wit’ dat.

 BUT I think it would be wise to swallow our egos and listen to scientists and other smart people…and our dogs – we should always listen to our dogs.
 Our dogs are not all-knowing and all-wise, but all their priorities are spot on.

 AND…the batters have got to swallow their egos and hit the ball the opposite way!